Health and Bioinformatics Program Courses

 CIS 691 - Medical and Bioinformatics Capstone

-An integrative Capstone that synthesizes topics covered in medical/bioinformatics.
+An integrative capstone that synthesizes topics covered in medical/bioinformatics.
 Promotes advanced writing and broad perspectives of issues in contemporary information systems.
 Students will demonstrate ability to integrate concepts to a practical situation by leading discussions and presenting a paper on a current topic.
-Offered winter semester.
+Offered ONLY winter semester.
 Prerequisite: Completion of directed courses in medical and bioinformatics.

 Credits: 3